cossacklabs/acra-engineering-demo/README.md

         row['data'].decode('utf-8', errors='ignore'), row['raw_data']))
 ```

+That's all code changes! 🎉

 # Further steps

 Let us know if you have any questions by dropping email to [dev@cossacklabs.com](mailto:dev@cossacklabs.com).

 1. [cossacklabs/acra](https://github.com/cossacklabs/acra) – main Acra repository contains tons of examples and documentation.
+2. Deploy your own Acra infrastructure using [pre-defined Docker-compose files](https://github.com/cossacklabs/acra/tree/master/docker).
-2. [Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) – is a web-based demo of a typical web-infrastructure protected by Acra and deployed on our servers for your convenience.
+3. [Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) – is a web-based demo of a typical web-infrastructure protected by Acra and deployed on our servers for your convenience.
 It shows other features like SQL firewall, intrusion detection, database rollback and so on.